MicrosoftDocs/learn/learn-pr/advocates/cv-classify-bird-species/includes/5-deploy-model.md

-Now that our model is performing well enough, let's deploy it!
+Now that our model is performing satisfactorily, let's deploy it!
 There are different ways to deploy the model depending on what you need.
 You can deploy to an endpoint, or you can export the model in different formats to deploy to different platforms.
 We'll discuss how to deploy to the endpoint and consume the model by using an app.

 ## Deploy to an endpoint